Skip to main content

 Taxability of Amusement | August 31, 2023

-Recent Business interaction with taxpayers has revealed that some places of amusement did not realize they should be collecting sales tax.
+Recent business interaction with taxpayers has revealed that some places of amusement did not realize they should be collecting sales tax.
 Art studios fall under a taxable place of amusement.
 A charge for an in-person class that does not include materials and does not include access to the studio outside of the class is not subject to sales tax.
 A charge for materials is subject to sales tax.
 A charge for access to the studio outside of a class is subject to tax.
 One non-itemized charge for a class and taxable items is subject to sales tax.
 The department does not consider live online workshops to be specified digital products, therefore they are not subject to sales tax when offered without taxable products included.

 Long-Time Business Not Paying Income Tax | July 19, 2022